andrei-samofalov/async-py-bus/README.md

 ```

 During this operation, the handler map will be finalized,
-and you won’t be able to register new handlers at runtime.
+and you won’t be able to register new handlers.
 Please keep this in mind.

 ### Utils